Nezz/homeassistant-visionos-theme/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=Nezz&repository=homeassistant-visionos-theme&category=theme)

+> [!NOTE]
+> The background blur effects require Home Assistant 2024.5

+2. You should see the "visionos" theme appear in your list of themes.

-2. If this is the first theme you installed, add the following code to your `configuration.yaml` file (reboot required):
+If it's missing, try reloading your themes or adding the following code to your `configuration.yaml` file (reboot required):

 ```yaml
 frontend: